cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_09-00-00_daedalus-wallet-en.md

 Download any of the special testnet-only versions of the wallet for developers and install it by following the on-screen instructions.

-__NOTE: this wallet is for developer use on the Byron testnet only.
-To take part in the Shelley Incentivized Testnet, please download wallets from the [Incentivized Testnet website](https://staking.cardano.org/en/).__
+__NOTE: this wallet is for developer use on the Byron testnet only.__

 <!-- include components/ByronDaedalusDownloaders -->